Our replica of the famous motor show showcases the "cars of the future" in true Revival style

 Goodwoof’s Literary Corner invites guests to enjoy a series of talks, book signings, panel discussions and readings – all in celebration of our canine companions.

-Offering a shady spot and a curated programme of prose, poetry and art entirely dedicated to dogs, Literary Corner features readings from a host of famous faces and illustration demonstrations from award-winning artists.
+Offering a shady spot and a curated programme of prose, poetry and art entirely dedicated to dogs, Literary Corner features readings from a host of famous faces.

 Each year, we are joined by a stellar line-up of writers known for their love of dogs – whether creators of fictional favourites or experts in their field – who will offer advice, practical tips and a host of brilliant stories.
 The lineup will reflect an appreciation of literature’s finest canine heroes and the writers who found their muse in the most loyal of species.

-Fan-favourite, Literary Corner will return with both new and familiar faces joining us for this year's event.
-Charlie and Lola author Lauren CHild will make her Goodwoof debut and we'll also hear from fan favourites Michael Morpurgo, Russell Kane and more names, yet to be announced.
+Literary Corner will return with both new and familiar faces joining us this year.
+Martin Clunes and Lauren Child and Tim Peake will make their Goodwoof debuts.
+We'll also hear from fan-favourites Michael Morpurgo, Clare Balding, Russell Kane, Hugh Bonneville, Anita Mangan, Kevin McCloud and James Middleton across the weekend.

-Goodwoof were delighted to welcome back the team from The Hayling Island Bookshop.
+Goodwoof is delighted to welcome back the team from The Hayling Island Bookshop this year.

-The Goodwoof bookshop was very well stocked, particularly with work written by the weekend's Literary Corner authors.
-They also offer a handy 'Left Books' service, so you could leave your purchased books with them to pick up just before you head home.
+The Goodwoof bookshop is very well stocked, particularly with work written by the weekend's Literary Corner authors.
+They also offer a handy 'Left Books' service, so you can leave your purchased books with them to pick up just before you head home.